-4) Not Authorized to Serve as an Advocate or Representative or Provide Professional Counseling
+Not Authorized to Serve as an Advocate or Representative or Provide Professional Counseling

-The Ombuds shall not act as an advocate for any party in a dispute, represent either the University or visitors to the Office, or provide mental health counseling or legal and psychological advice.
-Important rights may be affected by when formal action is instituted and when the University is informed of allegedly inappropriate or wrongful conduct, and while working with the Ombuds may address a problem or concern effectively, it may not protect the rights of a visitor contacting the Office.
-The Ombuds Office is not, and is not a substitute for, anyone's lawyer, representative, or counselor, and a person may wish to consult with a lawyer or other representative with respect to those rights.
+The Ombuds shall not act as an advocate for any party in a dispute, represent either St. Jude or visitors to the Office, or provide mental health counseling or legal and psychological advice.
+The Ombuds Office is not, and is not a substitute for, anyone's lawyer, representative, or counselor, and a person may wish to consult with a lawyer or other representative with respect to their rights.